EtiamNullam/Etiam-ONI-Modpack/README.md

 ### FreeCamera

 Allows camera to move out of world boundaries without debug mode.
 Helps with working around the edges.
+Now also allows to zoom out to see the whole map, without using screenshot or debug mode.

 ![free-camera.png](https://i.imgur.com/EotAJcg.png)